-- 1. Have safeguarding at the heart of everything we do; - Maximise opportunities to hear the voice of all of our children and do all we can to 2. understand their lived experience; - 3.
-Maximise opportunities to teach our children how to keep safe both in the real and virtual world; - Support the child's development in ways that will foster security, confidence and 4. independence; - 5.
-Provide an environment in which children feel safe, secure, valued, respected and confident;
+- 1. Have safeguarding at the heart of everything we do; - 2.
+Maximise opportunities to hear the voice of all of our children and do all we can to understand their lived experience; - Maximise opportunities to teach our children how to keep safe both in the real and 3. virtual world;

-1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children.
+&lt;sup>2 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children.
 8

-6. Recognise that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+- 4. Support the child's development in ways that will foster security, confidence and independence; - 5.
+Provide an environment in which children feel safe, secure, valued, respected and confident; - 6.
+Recognise that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 We also recognise it is key that staff are aware of how these children's experiences can impact on their mental health, behaviour, and education;